cmccomb/yo/README.md

 Yo is a command-line assistant that interacts with the user and provides information about the system and recent commands.

+> "Hello!
+I'm Yo, your friendly assistant here to help with any questions or tasks you might have.
+I'm designed to be efficient and accurate, providing concise responses to make your interactions as smooth as possible."
+>
+> \- Yo

 ## Installation

 To try out `yo`, run this command: